wardle/hermes/README.md

 ```shell
 clj -M:run --db snomed.db index
 ```
-This will build the search index; it takes about 2 minutes on my machine.
+This will build the search indices; it takes about 6 minutes on my machine.

 #### 4. Run a REPL (optional)